srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. On the Visual Studio Code **View** menu, click **Terminal**.

-1. Ensure that the command prompt is locate at the **Starter** folder location
+1. Ensure that the command prompt is locate at the **ContainerDevice** folder location.

 1. To begin running the simulated device app, enter the following command: